-Held over three days in a theatre on the AOG exhibition floor, the Subsea Forum is the largest gathering of subsea professionals in Australia.
+Held over two days in a theatre on the AOG Eneryg exhibition floor, the Subsea Forum is the largest gathering of subsea professionals in Australia.

 With a capacity of hundreds of attendees in every session, the Subsea Forum is a great platform to share knowledge and cement yourself and your organisation as industry leaders with expert insights, in front of a specific and engaged audience.

 The Subsea Forum provides the inspiration, insights, education, and connections that AOG attendees look for to grow their knowledge in the subsea industry, uncover opportunities and solve challenges.

 Thanks to the generosity of our Hosts and Operator Sponsors, delegate attendance will be complimentary.

 A) The call for speakers will officially close on 6 October 2020, however late abstract entries may still be accepted by clicking the Submission Form above.